Team-Eight/sthlm-commuter/docs/Objects.md

 ![alt text](./img/journeyquery-contents.PNG) <br/>

-Journeyqueries are used to store information that is going to be used to ask the STHLM-travel API for available routes.
+Journeyqueries hold information needed to ask the STHLM-travel API for available routes.
 Essentially the Journeyquery is a request, "I want to go from here to here at a certain time".
-Journeyqueries are what lead to plan objects.
+Journeyqueries are what is used to produce plan objects.